tonsquemike/Any-Command-2-Threads/README.md

  runHilos r = new runHilos(arguments, "java -jar "+JAR, Runtime.getRuntime().availableProcessors());
  r.ejecuta();//run command java -jar JAR with the list of arguments
 ```
+## Important Things
+·Never use literal symbols for directories example \" \' delete space names instead
+·Never use path with spaces on the name

 ## Motivation